korbexmachina/go-archive-it/README.md

 A lightweight archive management utility with YAML based configuration.

-In a world where your files and data are increasingly stored and controlled by large corporations, there are those who wish to take back control.
+In a world where your files and data are increasingly stored and controlled by large companies, there are those who wish to take back control.
 However, with great power comes great responsibility, and it is important to practice good data stewardship.
 A good place to start is by keeping rolling backups, a process which _Go Archive It_ aims to make as straightforward and painless as possible.

 ## Documentation